CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 ** Regular integrity check **

 Periodic control of the file system, file attributes and process information, as well as other important elements of the system configuration (for example, the Windows Registry) for unexpected changes, helps to detect inconsistencies.
 The detection of such inconsistencies can be used to prevent system instabilities.
 It can also be detected in a timely manner attacks.
 If an attack is actually present, it is important to reconstruct the attacker's approach.
-On the one hand, this serves to detect manipulation of data and, on the other hand, to detect hidden backdoors that an attacker could have installed on the computer for later access.
+On the one hand, this serves to detect manipulation of data and, on the other hand, to detect hidden backdoors that an attacker might have installed on the computer for later access.

 ** Calculation of cryptographic checksums **